jaspector

 After-hours review or inspection available by written request at least 3 days in advance and billed separately.

-Information on this page was last verified: March 2026.
-Permit rules and fees change — confirm current requirements directly with the Blanco County (County Inspector for OSSF, Fire Marshal for fire-code permits, Commissioners Court for subdivisions) before applying.
+Source: Blanco County (County Inspector for OSSF, Fire Marshal for fire-code permits, Commissioners Court for subdivisions) ↗

 OSSF permits are required to construct and license to operate a private on-site sewage facility.
 Fire Code permits are required before construction or substantial improvement of public buildings, commercial establishments, and multifamily residential dwellings with 4 or more units in unincorporated Blanco County.
 Subdivision regulations govern plats and related development approvals.
 No countywide general building-permit program verified for all ordinary unincorporated residential construction.

-Typical processing time is Fire Marshal must issue or deny permit within 30 days after receiving the application and fee.
+Building permit processing times in unincorporated Blanco County, TX typically run Fire Marshal must issue or deny permit within 30 days after receiving the application and fee.
 No general turnaround posted for OSSF or subdivision reviews..
+Timelines can vary based on project complexity and current department workload.